fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

     locations.
 - chdir(path): Change the current working directory.

-The raising parameter tells pytest whether or not to raise an exception if the item doesn’t already exist.
-The prepend parameter to setenv() can be a character.
-If it is set, the value of the environmental variable will be changed to value + prepend + <old value>.

 To see monkeypatch in action, let’s look at code that writes a dot configuration file.
 The behavior of some programs can be changed with preferences and